ML-KULeuven/socceraction/docs/documentation/xT.rst

 considering the location of the ball.

 Point (2) means that xT represents a game state solely by using the current location of the ball.
-Therefore, xT overlays a M×N grid on the pitch in order to divide it into M⋅N zones.
-Each zone z is then assigned a value xT(z) that reflects how threatening teams are at that location, in terms of scoring:
+Therefore, xT overlays a :math:`M \times N` grid on the pitch in order to divide it into zones.
+Each zone :math:`z` is then assigned a value :math:`xT(z)` that reflects how threatening teams are at that location, in terms of scoring.
+These xT values are illustrated in the figure below.
+Cells with a darker blue color have a higher xT value.

 .. figure:: xT_heatmap_grid.png
    :width: 300